 Best Investment Sites for Technical Analysis/Charting Tools

 There are so many charting tools out there that you’ll have no problem finding a good free one (if you haven’t already).
 But speed is critical, and I find that the more windows I have open the longer it takes me to move through stock analysis.
 This is especially true when using a lot of free websites that are supported by advertisements that slow things down.
 I almost always go with the fastest website that gets the job done and presents the chart clearly.
-Two options stand out.

 Best Investment Sites for Fundamental Research